Frequently Asked Questions

 I. Finding Information

-If you have questions, feel free to contact your neighborhood representative on the Waterstone HOA Board of Directors.
-You can find a current listing of board members on the Board page of the website, in the Waterstone neighborhood directory, or in the latest monthly edition of Stroll Waterstone magazine.
+Feel free to contact your neighborhood representative on the Waterstone HOA Board of Directors.
+You can find a current listing of board members on the Board page of the website or in the latest edition of Stroll Waterstone magazine.

-Residents may also direct questions to our main contacts at Kirkpatrick Management Company (KMC):
+Residents may also direct questions to our contacts at Kirkpatrick Management Company (KMC):

 How do I learn about community events?